 Melatonin plays a major role in maintaining your sleep cycle.
 Your body produces most of it in the hours after the sun goes down.
-Most of it is made especially between 11 p.m. and 3 a.m.
+Most of it is made, especially between 11 p.m. and 3 a.m.
 Being exposed to light at night can block melatonin production.
-Research suggests that melatonin plays other important roles in the body beyond sleep.
+Research suggests that melatonin plays other vital roles in the body beyond sleep.
 However, these effects are not fully understood.
 Melatonin dietary supplements can be made from animals or microorganisms, but most often they’re made synthetically.

 What are the Health Benefits of Taking Melatonin?

 Melatonin supplements may help with certain conditions, such as jet lag, delayed sleep-wake phase disorder, and anxiety before and after surgery.

 - Jet lag affects people when they travel by air across multiple time zones.
 With jet lag, you may not feel well overall and you may have disturbed sleep, daytime tiredness, impaired functioning, and digestive problems.
 Research suggests that melatonin supplements may help with jet lag.